ottoneu/auction-bot/README.md

 - As an owner of multiple ottoneu teams in a single sport, I want to be able to set different AI auction strategies for each of my teams, so that I can utilize different strategies for different opponents.
+- As an owner of an ottoneu team, I want to have flexibility with my computer while utilizing this AI, meaning that the AI should not require anything of any of my personal computing devices.

 More to come...